roman-milk/roman-milk.github.io/wendy-takes-charge.md

+===

- ****** Wendy Takes Charge ****** byJust_Plain_Bob© I might have been pissed and in a rage when I walked into that bedroom, but I'd worked the rage out of me on the asshole and I was clear headed enough to know what to do.
+I might have been pissed and in a rage when I walked into that bedroom, but I'd worked the rage out of me on the asshole and I was clear headed enough to know what to do.
 Before the paramedics and the cops got to the house I called an attorney, told him what had happened and that I expected to be arrested.
 I made arrangements with him to get me out on bail and gave him information I thought he could use.

  Apparently asshole wasn't very well liked; at least not enough that his buddies wanted to work me over.
 The lawyer got me out of jail and then got all the charges dropped when the tapes from the nanny-cams I'd installed on the Tuesday I'd taken off work showed the asshole going for his gun.
 I was acting in self defense my attorney argued and he managed to sell it.
 Asshole was demoted from detective to patrolman and given a sixty day suspension without pay.